datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 After discussing the type of data and the question of interest, this is where you, as the data scientist, will determine what type of analysis is most appropriate.
 Given the information at your disposal, you'll determine what approach you'll take to answer the question of interest.
 You'll have to determine what variables will be used to answer the question of interest, how you'll deal with missing data, what your plan is for outliers, and determine whether there possible confounders in the analysis?

 This is where you'll be doing the teaching and the person you're meeting with will get to learn.
 Be sure that everything you say is clear to the other person in the room.
 Always give them the chance to ask questions.
 They may be much less familiar with the topics you're discussing, and it's your responsibility to ensure that you're clearly explaining everything.
-That said, it's their responsibility to ask quesitons if anything is unclear.
+That said, it's their responsibility to ask questions if anything is unclear.
 Together, with the best understanding possible on both sides, the project will be able to move forward.

 ##### Limitations

 It's always important to consider what limitations there are to your analysis.
 To do this, again consider what the **perfect** dataset would look like to answer this question.
 Then, think about how the data you have differs from this optimal dataset.
 Those differences are the limitations to your data.

 A similar mental exercise can be done for the analysis.
 If you'd like to establish a causal relationship between two variables but only have observational data, you may *like* to have a randomized trial dataset.
 But, you don't.
 This is a limitation.
 Thus, you'd report that you are only reporting an association and are **not** assigning causality.
 It's important to determine *before* the analysis what your interpretation of the results would be however they turn out after the analysis.
-This will help you avoid overinterpreting your findings after the fact or trying to conclude something beyond what the results of your analysis suggest.
+This will help you avoid over-interpreting your findings after the fact or trying to conclude something beyond what the results of your analysis suggest.

 All projects have limitations.
 And, that's ok!
 However, they must **all** be discussed *and* reported.